-Yosemite Conservancy manages the ski hut and is committed to maintaining Ostrander Ski Hut for future generations to enjoy.
-It offers an exceptional opportunity to experience this breathtaking winter landscape and enjoy a tranquil wilderness experience.
+Yosemite Conservancy manages Ostrander Ski Hut and is committed to maintaining it for future generations to enjoy.
+For more than 70 years, the rustic stone cabin has been a paradise for Yosemite ski enthusiasts, providing them with an exceptional opportunity to experience the breathtaking winter landscape and enjoy a tranquil wilderness experience.

 All revenue from overnight fees is used to operate the ski hut.
-The Conservancy has also established a reserve account to ensure essential maintenance is carried out on the ski hut.
+The Conservancy has also established a reserve account to ensure essential maintenance is carried out.
 Your support is vital in helping the Conservancy continue this work.

-Please support this work by including a donation in addition to your modest nightly rate when returning your form, or consider becoming a donor to Yosemite Conservancy.
+Please support the efforts to preserve Ostrander Ski Hut by including a donation in addition to your modest nightly rate when returning your form, or consider becoming a donor to Yosemite Conservancy.

 Ostrander Lake Ski Hut, completed in 1941, was the last building erected in Yosemite by the Civilian Conservation Corps.
-The construction of the hut was the recommendation of the Yosemite Winter Activities Committee, which was founded by Dr. Donald Tresidder to “encourage and develop all forms of winter sports and to advertise and exploit the great advantages, beauties and healthy benefits of winter in the Sierra Nevada to all lovers of outdoor life”.
+The construction of the hut was the recommendation of the Yosemite Winter Activities Committee, which was founded to “encourage and develop all forms of winter sports and to advertise and exploit the great advantages, beauties and healthy benefits of winter in the Sierra Nevada to all lovers of outdoor life.”

-National Park Service rangers staffed the cabin starting in the 1960s, but by 1974 demand for the hut grew too large and Yosemite Conservancy, in conjunction with NPS, took over stewardship and management of the hut.
+National Park Service rangers staffed the cabin starting in the 1960s, but by 1974, demand for the hut grew too large, and Yosemite Conservancy, in conjunction with NPS, took over its stewardship and management.

-The Ostrander Lake ski hut remains a significant recreational, historical, and cultural resource.
+The Ostrander Lake ski hut remains a significant recreational, historic and cultural resource.